Best Canon EOS 30D SD Memory Cards

-Compact Flash cards come in two physical sizes.
-The cards are known as Type I or Type II.
+Compact Flash cards come in two sizes.
+The CF cards are referred to as Type I or Type II.

-The only difference between the types is the thickness of the cards.
-The width and length of the cards are the same.
+The difference between the types is how thick the cards are.
+The width and length of the cards are identical.

 - Type I - 3.3mm thick

 - Type II - 5mm thick

 The Type II spec were thicker so Microdrives could be used in the Canon EOS 30D.
 A Microdrive was a small mechanical harddrive.